-Which is exactly what we’ve done.
+Which is exactly what we’ve done here at Plum Guide.
 Although don’t think of it as cheating, think of it as enhancing.
 Think of it as a Lisbon itinerary 7 days sandwich – or prego – where Lisbon is your Portuguese bread and the short trips out of the city are your garlicky minute steak.
 Now tuck in and enjoy.

 Start as you mean not to go on and spend the early days throwing yourself at some must-see touristy stuff.
 Make your way to Praça do Comércio (Lisbon’s Trafalgar Square), a huge plaza by the Tagus River.
 Smile appreciatively at the statue of José I on his horse then move on before someone seedy offers to take your picture.
 For maximum tourist points walk to Alfama and the Castle of Sao Jorge then stop for lunch, avoiding restaurants anywhere near Praça do Comércio unless you enjoy spending €95 for some sad looking scallops and a Diet Coke.
 Opt instead for mussels and sparkling wine at Grenache, the cafe in the courtyard of the Palacio Belmonte hotel.
 Spend the afternoon amid baroque artwork in the church of São Roque, and weeping softly along to mournful folk tunes in the Fado Museum.
 Jump in at the nightlife deepend by spending the evening in bohemian Bairro Alto.
 Dinner at 9pm at Pharmácia Restaurant followed by a meandering bar crawl or raucous street party, of which there seem to be around 30 per night.